 If you are not a policeman or some other government official, injecting reasonable doubt into any of these three elements is your best bet for an acquittal.
 An Oklahoma felony defense lawyer can help you with this.

-Free Consultation with an Oklahoma Felony Defense Attorney
+Low-cost Consultation With an Oklahoma Felony Defense Attorney

 Felony discharge of a firearm is a serious offense in Oklahoma, carrying significant penalties for those convicted.
 If you or someone you know has been charged with felony discharge of a firearm, it is crucial to consult with an experienced Oklahoma criminal defense attorney to ensure your rights are protected and to explore the best possible legal strategies for your case.
-For a free consultation with a defense lawyer in Tulsa, call the Tulsa Criminal Defense Law Firm at (918) 256-3400 or use the form at the top of this page to send your question.
+For a low-cost initial strategy session with a defense lawyer in Tulsa, call the Tulsa Criminal Defense Law Firm at (918) 256-3400 or use the form at the top of this page to send your question.